 Families with income less than $41,220 per year may also be eligible for the Alberta Child Benefit (ACB).

-Both the AFETC and ACB are non-taxable benefits.
+Both the AFETC are non-taxable benefits.

 You will automatically be considered for the AFETC if you have applied for the federal Canada Child Benefit and also meet the following eligibility criteria: